mkdoc/mkapi/README.md

 parse(files[, opts], cb)
 ```

-Accepts an array of files, concatenates the files in the order given
+Accepts an array of files and concatenates them in the order given
+to a string.

-into a string, parse the comments in the resulting string into an AST
+Parse the comments in the resulting string into an AST
 and transform the AST into commonmark compliant markdown.

 The callback function is passed an error and also the AST on success: